 Conceptually the same observing techniques applies for spectroscopy as well as for imaging.
+The default slit orientation is in North-South direction.

-A preferred observing strategy is called "nodding on the slit", where the chopping and nodding amplitudes are small (TEL.CHOPNOD.DIR = PARALLEL).
-More complex source geometries might require larger amplitudes, and/or TEL.CHOPNOD.DIR = PERPENDICULAR in order to avoid self-cancellation.
-Low and medium resolution Templates for low and medium resolution spectroscopy are: VISIR\spec\obs\LRAutoChopNod and VISIR\spec\obs\MRAutoChopNod, respectively.
-Observing parameters are: total integration time (SEQ.TIME), central wavelength (INS.GRAT1.WLEN) and TEL.CHOPNOD.DIR (Sect.6.2).
+A preferred observing strategy is called "nodding on the slit", where the chopping and nodding amplitudes are small (SEQ.CHOPNOD.DIR = PARALLEL).
+Note that "nodding on the slit" requires to set the telescope rotator offset angle and the M2 chopping position angle to the same value (which is, in general, different from 0).
+This is useful to acquire two targets simultaneously in the slit.

+More complex source geometries might require larger amplitudes, and/or SEQ.CHOPNOD.DIR = PERPENDICULAR in order to avoid self-cancellation.

+Low and medium resolution

+Templates for low and medium resolution spectroscopy are:

+VISIR_spec_obs_LRAutoChopNod and VISIR_spec_obs_MRAutoChopNod, respectively.
+Observing parameters are: total integration time (SEQ.TIME), central wavelength (INS.GRAT1.WLEN) and SEQ.CHOPNOD.DIR (Sect.6.2).